Become a Volunteer

 Volunteers at our Geelong facility do not provide intimate personal care.

-Volunteer activities may include letter writing, reading to a sight-impaired person, assisting a confused person, leading or contributing to a group or one-to-one activity, driving and/or accompanying one or more residents on a social outing.
+Volunteer activities may include letter writing, reading to a sight-impaired person, assisting a confused person, leading or contributing to a group or one-to-one activity, driving and/or accompanying one or more consumers on a social outing.

 The amount of time a volunteer can give to MACS is an individual decision and often depends on the type of activities undertaken.